wp-plugins/add-meta-tags/readme.txt

 Please check out the changelog of each release by following the links below.
 You can also check the [roadmap](http://www.codetrax.org/projects/wp-add-meta-tags/roadmap "Add-Meta-Tags Roadmap") regarding future releases of the plugin.

 - [2.8.8](http://www.codetrax.org/versions/288)
  - New experimental metabox feature: Express Review (needs to be enabled in the settings).
 Adds a metabox field which accepts review related information in special notation and generates a schema.org Review instead of Article.
 Only for advanced users.
-No plans to make it more user friendly.
 Feedback is welcome.
 - [2.8.7](http://www.codetrax.org/versions/287)
  - DEPRECATION WARNING: In Add-Meta-Tags v2.9 the ability to store Publisher social profile URLs in the user's Profile Page (Publisher related AMT fields) will no longer be enabled by default.
 It is highly recommended to set the Publisher's social profile URLs in the plugin settings page (Publisher Settings section).
  - FUNCTIONALITY CHANGE: The Schema.org microdata generator has been improved in 2.8.7.
 It is highly recommended to check your pages using Google's [Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/) or the [Structured Data Validator](https://webmaster.yandex.com/microtest.xml) by Yandex.
 Some important changes can be found in the entries that follow.